The Hebraic Roots of Christianity

-If you travel back in time to the first century, you will see a very different Christianity than we have today.
-The first century believers understood the Hebrew feasts given by God in the book of Deuteronomy.
-These believers understood the significance of the Spring and Fall feasts that are a picture of the Messiah's first and second coming.
-They knew that the wedding custom was a picture of the Messiah and His Bride and that He would return for His Bride, the believers, on the feast of Rosh haShanah.
+If you could travel back in time to the first century, you would see a very different Christianity than we have today.
+First century Believers understood that the Spring and Fall Feasts given by God in the book of Deuteronomy were Divine appointments for the Messiah's first and second coming.
+They also knew that the wedding custom was a picture of the Messiah and His Bride and that the Messiah would return for His Bride, the Believers, on the feast of Yom Teruah (Rosh haShanah).

 Those new to this study may find some of the terminology foreign.
 Words such as Yeshua (Jesus) may seem strange, but they are used to help restore some of what has been lost.
 We hope that you enjoy our information.

 "Are you so foolish?
-Having begun in the Spirit, do you now perfect yourself in the flesh?"- Galations 3:3
+Having begun in the Spirit, do you now perfect yourself in the flesh?"- Galatians 3:3

 Studying Hebraic roots is fun and enlightening, but guard yourself that you do not get drawn into a works-based salvation.

 " Knowing that a man is not justified by the works of the law, but by the faith of Jesus Christ, even we have believed in Jesus Christ, that we might be justified by the faith of Christ, and not by the works of the law: for by the works of the law shall no flesh be justified."- Galatians 2:16

 If you believe in Yeshua, you are in Messiah and you are under a New Covenant with Yeshua.
 You are a son or daughter of God and you are free from the Old Covenant; do not return to the bondage of a works-based salvation.